-A donation for each copy sold goes to the Golden Lion Children's Trust, a very worthy cause, I am sure you will agree.
+A donation for each copy sold goes to the Golden Lion Children's Trust, a very worthy cause.

-The book weighs over 1.4kilos, it is a weighty tome, and postage / packing charged at cost only.
+The book weighs over 1.2 kg and has 400 pages, it is a weighty tome, and postage / packing charged at cost only.